wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 2. We atomically increase the global time (with LOCK CMPXCHG).

-3. We prepare the local versions of the global modified objects to become the next head of the chained lists, by fixing the headers.

-4. We check again that all read objects are still up-to-date, i.e. have not been replaced by a revision more recent than ``start_time``.
+3. We check again that all read objects are still up-to-date, i.e. have not been replaced by a revision more recent than ``start_time``.
 (This is the last chance to abort a conflicting transaction; if we do, we have to remember to release the locks.)

-5. Finally, we unlock the global objects by overriding their ``h_revision``.
-We put there now a pointer to the corresponding previously-local object.
-The previously-local object plays from now on the role of the global head of the chained list.
+4. Finally, we unlock the global objects by overriding their ``h_revision``.
+We put there now a pointer to the corresponding previously-local object, and the previously-local object's header is fixed so that it plays from now on the role of the global head of the chained list.

 In pseudo-code::